 Supplies to mummify a chicken

-Supplies needed: cornish game hen (you can use another, but a smaller size is helpful during this time), salt, baking soda, gallon size ziploc bag (theoretically you can just use a bowl or something, but I like being able to throw away what we used)
+Supplies needed: cornish game hen (you can use another, but a smaller size is helpful during this time), salt, baking soda, 2-gallon size Ziploc bag (yes, you could use a large sealable container, but it is hard to find a large enough container)

 Step 1: wash the chicken before mummifying the chicken